magic3007/tabla/README.md

 ### Developers
 This compiler was developed by Joon Kyung Kim and Chenkai Shao, both undergraduate students at Georgia Institute of Technology.
 For any inquiries, please contact *jkkim@gatech.edu* or *cshao31@gatech.edu*.

+DESIGN BUILDER

+The design builder converts all the configuration provided by the compiler to customize the hardware template.

+run:
+cd design-builder
+python builder.py

+HARDWARE

+The TABLA template design is a clustered hierarchical architecture constituting
+1. Processing Units (PUs)
+2. Processing Engines (PEs).

+This clustered template architecture is scalable, general, and highly customizable.

+The code for the entire template, memory interface, FPGA wrapper is in fpga/hw-imp.

+Directory Hierarchy:
+fpga/hw-imp/source -> source Verilog files
+fpga/hw-imp/source/mem_interface -> source files which have the memory interface Verilog files fpga/hw-imp/source/ALU -> compute Verilog modules that perform the arithmetic functions fpga/hw-imp/source/basic -> basic multiplexer and other files

+To simulate this code.
+Change the top module in fpga/hw-imp/tb.list and run: make test in fpga directory.